ishanbawa/MVCRazorPlusAngular5/README.md

 If You Find Issues With Build Process - Delete The .vs hidden folder at the location where solution file lives.

-Also The Might Be Just One Error After All This - About A Require Declaration, You Can Just Uncomment That.
+Also There Might Be Just One Error After All This - About A Require Declaration, You Can Just Uncomment That.

 ------------------------------------------------------------------------------------------

 If You Simply Clone This Repo Then The Steps Are:

 At Web Project Root Directory , Open Cmd and run command - "npm install".
+This Requires NodeJs Installed.

 Restore Nuget Packages and It Should Run